 3. Grab your mates and visit some Brixton breweries

-Good thing that you’re spoiled for choice here.
+You’re truly spoiled for choice here.
 Start with a visit to Dog’s Grandad – a cute microbrewery that has made plenty of waves since opening in March 2021 due to its natural, vegan-friendly beer and easygoing staff.

 4. Dance the night away at Electric Brixton or Phonox